-The Board has set up the Investment Committee in August 2015 with written terms of reference.
-The primary duties of the Investment Committee are to review, evaluate investment projects and issue opinion for long-term development of the Company proposed by its investment working team and make recommendations to the Board.
-The Investment Committee comprises three Executive Directors, namely Mr. WONG Shik Ho Tony (chairman), Mr. WONG Fong Pak and Mr. LEUNG Wah Kan and two Independent Non-executive Directors, namely Mr. IP Shing Hing and Mr. LAI Kin Jerome.
+The Board set up the Investment Committee in August 2015 with written terms of reference.

+The Investment Committee is responsible for the Company's long term investment policymaking and conducts a regular review on it.
+It evaluates investment projects proposed by management and provides recommendations to the Board.

+The Investment Committee comprises three Executive Directors, namely, Mr. WONG Shik Ho Tony (chairman), Mr. WONG Fong Pak and Mr. LEUNG Wah Kan and two Independent Non-executive Directors, namely, Mr. IP Shing Hing and Mr. LAI Kin Jerome.